sgmurphy/wordpress-plugins/beautiful-and-responsive-cookie-consent/readme.txt

 Most Cookie Banner plugins set javascript cookies.
 In Safari and Firefox these cookies have a short lifetime, even if the cookie is set with an very long expiration date.
 **Consequence:** Your user have to opt in every seven days again.
 And sees the banner every seven days.
 Which is kind of annoying.
 With this Plugin the consent cookie stays save and is not limited in lifetime.
 If you use the option.
-If you want to save more cookies, check out this plugin: [https://wordpress.org/plugins/itp-cookie-saver](https://wordpress.org/plugins/itp-cookie-saver/).

 = How to remove tab at the bottom? =
 Just go to Settings > Cookie Consent Banner > Consent Management and uncheck the checkbox "Show 'Cookie Settings' tab"